jwdebelius/q2-sidle/docs/source/reconstruction.rst

      --p-region WonderWoman \
      --o-regional-alignment alignment/wonder-woman-align-map.qza

-This will output an alignment file and any ASV sequences whcih wouldn't be aligned to the database, for your own record keeping.
+This will output an alignment file and any ASV sequences which wouldn't be aligned to the database, for your own record keeping.

 ..
 Note::

 	If you are unsure of the region name or read length for your database kmers, you can always check the provenance by visiting `view.qiime2.org`_

-Optionally, you can also modify parameters for the number of basepairs that differ between the reference and representative sequences (``--p-max-mismatch``); the original paper uses a mismatch of 2 with 130nt sequences.
+Optionally, you can also modify parameters for the number of base pairs that differ between the reference and representative sequences (``--p-max-mismatch``); the original paper uses a mismatch of 2 with 130nt sequences.
 You may find that if you have longer kmers, you may want to increase this parameter accordingly.
 A lower (more stringent) value will increase the number of discarded sequences, a higher number may mean your matches are lower quality.

-Using the same parameters, you will need need to align the other two regions.
+Using the same parameters, you will need to align the other two regions.

 .. code-block:: bash